wilfredo-domanico-jr/HRMatrix/README.md

 # HRMatrix ( Building a Culture of Excellence )

-An advanced single-page application designed to streamline and simplify the inventory management process.
-This system provides robust features for tracking and managing inventory items, ensuring efficient and effective control over stock levels, orders, and shipments.
+An web application created aims to help modern organizations to to manage their human resources effectively and efficiently.
+This system help the Company's HR to  processes and provide valuable insights resulting in enhance productivity, improve employee engagement, and ensure compliance with regulations.

 <div align="center">
     <img src="public/images/HRMatrixLogo.png" alt="HRMatrix Logo" width="400">
 </div>